Ancient Egyptian funerary practices: Coffins

 After having been preserved, the mummy was placed into a coffin.
 Although the coffins that housed the deceased bodies were made simply of wood, they were intricately painted and designed to suit each individual.
 During the Old Kingdom, the following was included on each coffin: the title of the deceased, a list of offerings, a false compartment through which ka could pass through, and painted eyes so that the deceased could look through the coffin.
 The decorations on the coffin usually fit the deceased's status.

 During the Middle Kingdom, the coffin was treated as if it were a "miniature tomb" and was painted and inscribed as such.
 Images of the goddesses Isis and Nephthys were painted on the coffins, and were said to guard the deceased in the afterlife.
 Along the sides of the coffins amongst other deities, the four sons of Horus were painted.
 Prayers were often inscribed on the coffins as well.

 Anthropoid coffins soon emerged, which were tailored to the contour of the deceased's body.
 The deceased's face and hair was painted onto the coffin so to personalize it further.
 A sarcophagus, which is a large, stone container, was used to house the coffin, and provide supplementary protection to the dead body.
-The Ancient Egyptians translated the word "sarcophagus" to mean "possessor of life", and therefore, the sarcophagus would aid the deceased into the afterlife.